RUST – The Regenerative Urban Sustainability Training -

 We also offer scholarships for people of color.
 Please contact us if you are interested in applying for a scholarship.

-Floor space at the Free School is available for Friday and Saturday for $5/night.
+Floor space in the neighborhood is available for Friday and Saturday for $5/night.

 Meals with non-dairy vegetarian options will be provided for lunch on both Saturday and Sunday, attendees will be reponsible for their breakfast and dinner.